enijkamp/M230/hw2/grade_hw2.md

 	Yes. `2017-05-02 18:15:33 -0700`.

-* Is the final report in a human readable format html? (no html: -2 pts)
+* Is the final report in a human readable format html?

 	Yes. `html`.

-* Is the report prepared as a dynamic document (Jupyter notebook) for better reproducibility? (no .ipynb: -1pts)
+* Is the report prepared as a dynamic document (Jupyter notebook) for better reproducibility?

 	Yes. `ipynb`.